-- Line 10: Enter the total franchise and income tax due (add line 4 plus line 9).
-S corporations, enter the amount on line 4; composite and electing pass-through entity S corporations, enter the amounts on line 4 plus line 9; and composite and electing pass-through entity partnerships, enter the amount on line 9. - Line 11: Enter the amount of overpayment from the previous filed return.
-The overpayment from the prior year should be the amount shown on the previous return as an overpayment to be credited to the next year. - Line 12: Enter the total amount of estimated tax payments and payment with extension.
-This amount should equal the total of quarterly estimated income tax payments and the amount paid with the request for an automatic extension of time to file. - Line 13: Enter the total amount of previous payments made for the tax year (line 11 plus line 12). - Line 14: Enter the net total franchise and income tax due.
-This is the amount of total tax due less previous payments (line 10 minus line 13). - Line 15: If the current Mississippi income tax liability (line 9) is \$200 or less, then estimated income tax payments were not required for this year.
-If the current year Mississippi income tax liability exceeds \$200, Form 83-305 (S corporations) and Form 80-320 (partnerships) should be completed and attached to the return if filing a composite or electing pass-through entity return.
-S corporations enter the amount from Form 83-305, line 19.
-Partnerships enter the amount from Form 80-320, line 11.
+- Line 9: Enter the total franchise and income tax due (add line 4 plus line 8).
+S corporations, enter the amount from line 4; composite and electing pass-through entity S corporations, enter the amounts from line 4 plus line 8; and composite and electing pass-through entity partnerships, enter the amount from line 8. - Line 10: Enter the amount of overpayment from the previous filed return.
+The overpayment from the prior year should be the amount shown on the previous return as an overpayment to be credited to the next year. - Line 11: Enter the total amount of estimated tax payments and payment with extension.
+This amount should equal the total of quarterly estimated income tax payments and the amount paid with the request for an automatic extension of time to file. - Line 12: Enter the total amount of taxes paid on your behalf by electing pass-through entities, from Form 84-161, line 3D.
+This credit may not exceed the amount of income tax due on Form 84-105, line 6.
+If credit for tax paid on an electing Pass-Through Entity Tax Return is not being claimed, enter zero.